Clinical judgment

 A therapy is adjusted before harm occurs.
 A dangerous interaction is caught.
 A patient finally understands how to use a medication safely.
 An insurance problem is resolved.
 A prescriber is contacted.
 A barrier to access is removed.

 Some of this work is clinical.
-Some of it is administrative, operational, and behind the scenes.
-In practice, these things are deeply connected.
+Some of it is administrative, operational and behind the scenes.
+In practice, they are deeply connected.

-Behind The Counter exists to make those moments visible — without patient details, without exaggeration, and without losing the complexity of what pharmacists actually do.
+Behind The Counter exists to make those moments visible — clearly, honestly, and without losing their complexity.

 Dose adjustments, interaction prevention, therapy clarification, monitoring, and medication safety decisions.